ironhack-labs/lab-wiki-countries/README.md

 ## Introduction

-After spending too much time on GitHub, you found a [JSON database of countries](https://raw.githubusercontent.com/mledoze/countries/master/countries.json) and you decide to use it to create your Wikipedia for countries!
+After spending too much time on GitHub, you found a [JSON database of countries](https://raw.githubusercontent.com/mledoze/countries/master/countries.json) and you decided to use it to create your Wikipedia of countries!

 ![](https://media.giphy.com/media/fdUHHKI36bTVduRDfB/giphy.gif)